 Q: Oldsmobile key cutting – Who can cut a new key for my car?
 Can I get it done at any hardware store or should I go to an automotive locksmith or dealer?
 What is the procedure and how much does it cost?

 A: There many different types of Oldsmobile keys.
 Some can be cut with a basic cutting machine and some with a more special machine.
 Therefore, you should do your research before you decide where to get your Oldsmobile key cut.

-The next image is of laser key on laser cutting machine:
+The next image is of a laser key on a laser cutting machine:

 In addition, there are a few things to consider:

 First, you have to remember that cutting a new Oldsmobile key probably won’t be enough for you to start your vehicle as most Oldsmobile models made after 2000 requires coding in addition to cutting the key.
 Saying that, you will have to take care of coding the keys as well AFTER you had your key cut.
 Click here to see programming instructions for Oldsmobile transponder keys

 The next image is of a cut key and programming machine:

 Second, remember that some Oldsmobile models use VATS key.
 This type of key has a small chip in the middle and needs to be matched to the car.
 An automotive locksmith can check the right VATS value for your car.

 Below, an example of an Oldsmobile VATS replacement key:

 Finally, try to get the key code, which makes the process of cutting a new key very fast, from your dealer.
 They should be able to provide it for you after verification that you are the owner.
 Once you have this code, any locksmith should be able to cut you the key within minutes, and it would be cheaper as well.